 Having established that exposure to bank failures caused large intensive and extensive margin declines in shipping at the port-level, I next address whether the contractions in the local economy had aggregate implications at the country-level.
-To what extent could exporters ship from a neighboring port?
+To what extent could exporters establish a new line of credit and ship from a neighboring port?
 I first estimate the relationship between country-level exposure and shipping, and then I directly estimate the degree of substitution between ports.

-I aggregate shipping activity across ports within a country and estimate the country-level analogue of the baseline DD in Equation 7.
-The dependent variable is $\ln(S{ot})$ where S{ot} is the total number of ships departing a country per period ($S{ot} = \sum{p} S{pot}$).
+To estimate the country-level effects, I aggregate shipping activity across ports within a country and apply the country-level analogue of Equation 7.52 The dependent variable is $\ln(S{ot})$ where S{ot} is the total number of ships departing a country per period ($S{ot} = \sum{p} S{pot}$).
 Fail_o is calculated according to Equation 3 from country-level shares of pre-crisis dependence on individual banks. γ_o controls for time-invariant country-level characteristics. β is identified off across-country variation in the exposure to bank failures, so it is not possible to control for origin-country time trends.
-However, I do control for pre-crisis country-level characteristics that are correlated with the degree of bank failure.
-Table 5 presents the baseline estimation with the full set of controls and directly compares the port and country-level outcomes.
-The baseline coefficient in column 2 at the port-level is -0.558, which is almost identical to the coefficient in column 4 at the country-level of -0.595.
-These estimations reaffirm the patterns shown in Figure 3b.
-Table A4 reports robustness to controlling for all the country-level characteristics.
+However, I do control for pre-crisis country-level